-Before you consider an alternative loan, make sure you have determined your eligibility for Federal Stafford and Federal Direct PLUS Loans.
+Before you consider an alternative loan, make sure you have determined your eligibility for Federal Direct and Federal Direct PLUS Loans.
 After looking at the federal loans, you can consider the wide array of options for educational financing to assist you in meeting college costs.
 Several programs are listed for your consideration.
 Loan terms vary, so you will want to be a conscientious consumer.

 Important Things to Consider

 If you decide to take out a private loan, it is important to realize that you have made a decision that will impact your life after graduation.
 You should consider a number of factors.

 - What is a realistic projection of your starting salary and future earnings potential?